 Both juicing and blending have the ability to provide users with a whole world of health benefits, not to mention weight loss (if followed correctly).
 What most people have a problem with is figuring out whether they should follow blending or juicing.
-Some people are even under the idea that juicing and blending are the same exact plan and don’t have any differences between them!
+Some people are even under the impression that juicing and blending are the same exact plan and don’t have any differences between them!

 Don’t worry if you are someone that falls into either one of these categories, it can get really confusing rather quickly when you do a bit of research into either plan because not a lot of food or health blogs make it very clear what the differences are between these two health plans are and what the different benefits that they offer are.
 Today, we’re going to give you a clear explanation of the difference between blending and juicing, as well as an understanding of the different benefits that both plans offer!

-What’s the difference between blending and juicing?
+What’s the difference between juicing vs blending for weight loss?

 The biggest difference between blending and juicing is what isn’t included in the process.
 In the process of blending, you are keeping the pulp and fibrous materials that come in the fruits and the veggies that you are using in your blend.
 However, with juicing, you are juicing up all of the pulp and fibrous materials that come with the veggies and fruits that are using.